All Episodes

 And they were nomadic people, so you'd string them up and you'd wear them.

-All right, it's because they're they don't trust the banks, you know, they want to have their wealth with them, and um and there are times where you ceremoniously you would wear that to show your status in the community.
+All right, it's because they don't trust the banks, you know, they want to have their wealth with them.

-And so that's that's where wampum comes from.
+And so that's where Wampum comes from.

-Okay, so um it's all about money, right?
+Okay, so it's all about money, right?

 It's all about money.

-The invaders to this continent come on over here, they don't recognize wampum as being worth anything.
+The invaders to this continent come on over here.

-They didn't, these people here and these people here, or or these people in the north did not value the precious stones as much as they did the wampum, because they're it's hard to exchange stones, the you know, but the regular sizes of the razor clams, the fact that they could be graded, gave you a sense of a fungible kind of a money.
+They didn't, these people here and these people here, or these people in the north, did not value the precious stones as much as they did the wampum because it's hard to exchange stones, you know.

-Uh and worked that way.
+And it worked that way.

-Down here they had gold, that was much more easy, but the people down here did not use gold as a medium of exchange.
+Down here, they had gold, that was much more easy, but the people down here did not use gold as a medium of exchange.

-Uh they didn't have gold coins, they weren't minting it in that sense.
+They weren't minting it in that sense.

 So they had other mediums, mostly based around foods.

-But in any event, though, so the invaders come on over here and they they don't respect the monetary systems, but they still do like the gold and they do like the precious stones and silver.
+But in any event, though, so the invaders come on over here and they don't respect the monetary systems, but they still do like the gold and they do like the precious stones and silver.

-Um another diversion there.
+Another diversion there.

-Um so not a good thing.
+So not a good thing.

-It'd be like um in the United States, uh, you know, I don't know, burning down something uh, you know, strategic like that throughout the country on on 4th of July, like going around burning down all the post offices or something.
+It'd be like in the United States, you know, I don't know, burning down something, you know, strategic like that throughout the country on 4th of July.

 They know what happened in 1493.